Will You Be Bored Without Alcohol?

 Not A Magic Liquid

-During an operation your brain is operating so slowly it can’t do much else then keep your vital organs running.
+During an operation your brain is operating so slowly it can’t do much else than keep your vital organs running.
 It is not even possible to dream never mind something as complex as process pain signals from some remote region of the body.

 Alcohol has a similar impact on the brain but to a much lesser degree.
 The glass of wine that you think is helping you relax is just slowing down and retarding the functionality of your mind.
 The result is you become less mentally capable.